Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Quantum equilibria

 There are games where the inclusions are strict.
 A famous one is the {\tt CHSH} game, which we have used extensively as an example throughout this paper.
 This is a non-local game, therefore a full coordination Bayesian game.
 It follows from \cite{CHSH} that there is a quantum equilibrium which is not in $\CORREQ(${\tt CHSH}$)$, and \cite{Tsilerson} proved that the belief-invariant equilibrium given by \eqref{eq:chsh_ns_strategy} is not in $\QUEQ(${\tt CHSH}$)$.
 Both results, though elementary mathematically, constituted breakthroughs in the foundations of quantum mechanics.

 The study of quantum correlations appears in many works in physics and computer science (see, for example, the surveys \cite{avis2008bell,palazuelos2015random} and the references therein).
 On the other hand, there have been several approaches for the use of quantum correlations in game theory (as illustrated extensively in the survey \cite{Guo08}).
-The general connection with Bayesian games has been made explicit in works like \cite{LaMura03,Brunner13,Pappa15}.
+The general connection with Bayesian games has been made explicit in works like \cite{LaMura03,Brunner13,Pappa15,Brandenburger20150096,lehrer2013garbling}.
 In particular, \cite{LaMura03,Pappa15} figured out that there could be a quantum advantage even in the case of conflicting interest, \emph{i.e.,} non full-coordination games.
+This represented a radical shift from the traditional approach in physics: initially, full coordination games were used as a tool to exhibit the difference between quantum and classical behaviours.
+Physicist used to prove that Nature is not classical by performing a seemingly impossible collaborative task between two or more space-like separated experimenters.
+Now, quantum correlations can be used to mediate situations of conflict between selfish players, \emph{i.e.,} quantum effects that naturally occur in the microscopic world are used to influence decisions in the macroscopic world.
+This is the phenomenon we underline here.
 Below we show that the result in \cite{Pappa15} can be extended to $n$ players.

-\begin{remark}[About physical realization] \normalfont Let us conclude this discussion with few words on privacy.
-The class of quantum correlations can be completely realized only with the use of quantum information processing.
-Such technology is developing rapidly and it is already available to experimental physicists, as reported in \cite{Pappa15}.

-Physicists often imagine ideal devices called ``non-signalling boxes'' that implement all the class of belief-invariant correlations without revealing the types to a mediator.
-However, quantum mechanics is the best-known theory to describe our reality, and there is no known super-quantum theory that allows the existence of the non-signalling boxes.
-Therefore, to the best of our knowledge of nature, the quantum class is the best feasible way of obtaining correlations without revealing players' types to a mediator. \end{remark}